Using the Kubestack catalog modules without the Kubestack framework

 Full documentation of the configuration

-attribute can be found in the cluster service modules documentation.
+attribute can be found in the platform service modules documentation.

 This example shows how to call the Nginx ingress module without the Kubestack framework.
 It also scales the ingress controller replicas to 5, as an example of customizing the values from upstream in the module call.